Hope: A Cognitive Model for Hope

 👇 Get new sketches each week

-I hadn’t given much thought to hope, beyond it being a nice feeling to have, until I heard of CR Snyder's cognitive model for hope.
-Snyder's model shed a new light on hope for me, explaining that to feel hopeful requires three key components.
+I hadn’t given much thought to hope, beyond it being a nice feeling to have, until I heard of Professor Charles R. Snyder’s cognitive model for hope, which shed new light on it for me.

 What is Hope?

-According to CR Snyder's cognitive model of hope (paraphrasing) an individual may be hopeful if they have:
+C.R.
+Snyder proposed a model of hope where an individual may be hopeful if they have:

 You need to be motivated and believe that you have the ability to succeed at your goal.